 Great leaders build great teams by connecting their people to the organisation and to each other.
-Utilising the power of peer-to-peer recognition adds tremendous value by building trust, camaraderie, and establishing a unified feeling of success to motivate frontline workers.
+Utilising the power of peer-to-peer recognition adds tremendous value by building trust, camaraderie, and establishing a unified feeling of success.
 In fact, when leaders encourage peer-to-peer recognition and conversations, there is a 206% increase in the odds an employee will perform great work.
 But how do these moments of recognition happen on the frontline, away from a desk or a computer?

 Join Jules Bartley, Manager of Communications Events & Recognition at Niagara Casinos, as she shares how her teams, from the casino floor all the way to the back of house, appreciate and actively listen to one another.

-• How to help peers recognise each other consistently and effectively.
+• How to help peers recognize each other consistently and effectively.

-• How leaders can proactively take steps to help frontline staff feel connected to their peers.
+• How leaders can proactively take steps to help employees feel connected to their peers.

 • How to actively listen to your employees to ensure meaningful recognition.